remyoudompheng/yamaquasi/README.md

-Yamaquasi is a Rust implementation of the Quadratic sieve and its multiple polynomial variant (MPQS) aiming at a balance between efficiency and readability.
+Yamaquasi is a Rust implementation of several variants of the Quadratic sieve factorisation method.
+It attempts to balance efficiency and readability.

 # Performance